PatrickJS/awesome-angular/README.md

 * [angular-grid-layout](https://github.com/katoid/angular-grid-layout) - Responsive grid with draggable and resizable items for Angular applications.
 * [ng2-tree](https://github.com/valor-software/ng2-tree) - Angular tree component.
 * [gridstack](https://github.com/gridstack/gridstack.js/tree/master/angular/) - Mobile-friendly modern Typescript library for dashboard layout and creation.
 Making a drag-and-drop, multi-column responsive dashboard has never been easier.
 Has multiple bindings and works great with Angular.
+* [ngx-flickering-grid](https://github.com/omnedia/ngx-flickering-grid) - A simple component library to create a container with an animated grid pattern background.
+* [ngx-gridpattern](https://github.com/omnedia/ngx-gridpattern) - A simple component library to create a container with an pattern background.
+* [ngx-retro-grid](https://github.com/omnedia/ngx-retro-grid) - This component creates a 3D perspective grid with customizable colors, rotation, and smooth animation, perfect for adding a nostalgic or futuristic visual effect to your application.

 #### Loaders